 Specialist Operations Branch (SOB) Keep People Safe by providing the PSNI with specialist command and assistance in complex investigations involving; serious crime, organised crime, volume crime and matters affecting National Security.
 The branch also provides specialist skills, support and knowledge to the PSNI and our partners.

 On 1 April 2015, the Public Protection Branch was formed as part of Crime Operations Department.
-Now under the central leadership of Detective Chief Superintendent Paula Hilman, the Public Protection Units, Rape Crime Unit and the Child Internet Protection Team were brought together into a single branch.
+As a result of this the Public Protection Units, Rape Crime Unit and the Child Internet Protection Team were brought together into a single branch.
 We now have overall responsibility for operational activity as well as policy and practice in relation to domestic abuse, child abuse, child sexual exploitation, sex and violent offender management, adult safeguarding, rape, child abuse imagery, e-safety and all associated control strategies.